Embodied Learning in the time of COVID

 to design logical circuits?

-as a model UN environment where students can interact / simulate the workings of a real economy
+as a model UN environment where students can interact / simulate the workings of a real economy?

 recreate historical events?